History of Wyoming

 There is evidence of prehistoric human habitation in the region known today as the U.S. state of Wyoming stretching back roughly 13,000 years.
 Stone projectile points associated with the Clovis, Folsom and Plano cultures have been discovered throughout Wyoming.
 Evidence from what is now Yellowstone National Park indicates the presence of vast continental trading networks since around 1,000 years ago.

 The Union Pacific Railroad played a central role in the European colonization of the area.
 Wyoming would become a U.S. territory in 1868.
 It was the first state to grant women the right to vote in 1869 (although it was then still a territory).
-Wyoming would become a U.S. state on July 10, 1890 as the 44th state.
+Wyoming would become a U.S. state on July 10, 1890, as the 44th state.

 Native American settlement

 There is evidence of prehistoric human habitation in the region known today as the U.S. state of Wyoming stretching back roughly 13,000 years.
-Stone projectile points associated with the Clovis, Folsom and Plano cultures have been discovered throughout Wyoming.
-In the Big Horn Mountains there is a medicine wheel that has not yet been dated accurately due to disruption of the site prior to the two archaeological excavations of 1958 and 1978.
+Stone projectile points associated with the Clovis, Folsom, and Plano cultures have been discovered throughout Wyoming.
+In the Big Horn Mountains there is a medicine wheel that has not yet been dated accurately due to disruption of the site before the two archaeological excavations of 1958 and 1978.
 However, the Big Horn Medicine Wheel's design of twenty-eight spokes is similar to the Majorville Medicine Wheel in Canada that has been dated at 3200 BCE (5200 years ago) by careful stratification of known artifact types.
 Throughout the Bighorn Mountains, south to Medicine Lodge Creek, artifacts of occupation date back 10,000 years.
 Large ceremonial blades chipped from obsidian rock formations in what is now Yellowstone National Park to the west of the Bighorns, have been found in the Hopewell burial mounds of Southern Ohio, indicative of vast continental trading networks since around 1000 years ago.
 When White explorers first entered the region, they encountered numerous American Indian tribes including the Arapaho, Bannock, Blackfeet, Cheyenne, Crow, Gros Ventre, Kiowa, Nez Perce, Sioux, Shoshone and Ute.